 What possible effects could deep-sea mining have on the ocean?

 These processes would affect the seabed, the water column above it, and the surrounding area.
 The scraping of the ocean floor to extract the nodules could destroy deep-sea habitats of octopuses, sponges and other species.
 Mining of the vents, which harbour animal communities at densities that make them one of the most productive ecosystems on Earth, is likely to stir up sediment that could smother some animals.
 Other species that are uniquely adapted to the lack of sunlight and high pressure of deep water, could be affected by the noise and pollution.
 Scientists are concerned that not enough is known about these species or ecosystems to establish an adequate baseline from which to protect them or monitor the impact of mining.

 The ISA’s draft regulations state that money received from the proposed royalties or other financial regimes will be subject to a benefit-sharing regime, and distributed among members states, taking into account the interests and needs of developing states, particularly the least developed and land-locked.
 The payment regime is still under consideration and several different economic models are being considered.

 When would mining start?

-This article is part of our deep-sea mining series.
-Read more here:
+This is an updated version of an article first published in February 2019.
+It’s part of our deep-sea mining series.
+Read more here